nshebang/nob/README.md

 # nob for Neocities 🐱
 nob is a neocities-oriented blog manager and static site generator.
 It is really easy to use and fast.
-It is intended to be used along with [Neocities CLI](https://neocities.org/cli).
+It is intended to be used together with [Neocities CLI](https://neocities.org/cli).

 ## Installation